tatianegercina/FinTech/01-Lesson-Plans/06-PyViz/2/LessonPlan.md

 ### 12. Instructor Do: Mapbox API Demo (10 mins) (Critical)

-In this activity, students will sit through a demonstration of how to use the Mapbox API with Plotly Express.
+In this activity, students observe a demonstration of how to use the Mapbox API with Plotly Express.

 In order to complete this activity, a Mapbox API will be required.
 A personal key can be obtained by signing up [here](https://account.mapbox.com/auth/signup/).